cjungmann/libmysqlcb/TESTING.md

        TABLE_NAME,
        DATA_TYPE,
        COLUMN_NAME
-  FROM COLUMNS
+  FROM information_schema.COLUMNS
  WHERE DATA_TYPE='set'
 ~~~

+This statement should show a small number of *set* examples:
 `SELECT sql_mode FROM mysql.event;`

- should show a small number of records, if any events have been created.
+This statement will show a larger number of *set* examples:

-`SELECT sql_mode FROM mysql.proc;` will show a larger sample.
+`SELECT sql_mode FROM mysql.proc;`